KSAPDPL.COM

 Minimum Personal Data Determination Guideline – Second: What Constitutes “Minimum” Personal Data?

-Second: What Constitutes “Minimum” Personal Data
+Second: What Constitutes “Minimum” Personal Data?

 1. While the PDPL does not outline a specific mechanism for determining the "minimum" data necessary to achieve the purpose of processing, Article (11) of the Law stipulates that “the purpose for which Personal Data is collected shall be directly related to the Controller’s purposes, and shall not contravene any legal provisions.
 Moreover, the content of the Personal Data shall be appropriate and limited to the minimum amount necessary to achieve the purpose of the Collection.
 Content that may lead to specifically identifying the Data Subject once the purpose of Collection is achieved shall be avoided.
 The Regulations shall set out the necessary controls in this regard”.